IrrationalShadow/water/docs/content/notes/styleguide.md

 (a variable defined within a selector).
 The naming conventions differ slightly, depending on the scope of your variable.

-#### Variable naming conventions
+### Variable naming conventions

 - Global variables follow a pattern of `<blockName>[-elementName][-propertyName][--modifier]`.
 - Local variables follow a simpler pattern of `<elementName|propertyName>[--modifier]`.

-*What do the symbols mean?* The words wrapped in `< >` are compulsory, the `[ ]` are all optional, however you must choose at least one.
-The `|` is simply separating your options, choose either option in your naming.
+*What do the symbols mean?* The words wrapped in `< >` are compulsory, the `[ ]` are optional, however you must choose at least one.
+The `|` is simply separating your options, choose either option in your naming.z

 *What do the terms mean?*
 - `<blockName>` will either match or be very similar to the name of your file.